saurabh2mishra/airflow-notes/README.md

 # Best Practices

- - Write clean DAG and stick with one principle to create your DAG.
-Generally, in two way we create our DAG
+ - Write clean DAG and stick with either of the one way to create your DAG (with context manager or without context manager).
-    - with context manager
-    - without context manager
+- Stick to a better naming convention while writitng your task name.
+Be explict and logical.
-- Keep computation code and DAG definition separate.
+- Keep computation code (SQL, script, python code etc) and DAG definition separate.
 Everytime DAG loads it recompute, hence more time it took to load.
-- Don't hardocde or leave your senstive connection information in the code.
-Manage it at central level in secure way.
+- Don't hardocde either constant value or any senstive connection information in the code.
+Manage it in config file or at central level in secure way.
 - Create the tag and use it for quick look to groups the tasks in monitoring.
 - Always search for existing inbuilt airflow operators, hooks or sensors before creating your own cutom stuff.
 - Data Quality and Testing is often gets overlooked.
 So make sure you use a standard for your code base.